roaked/roaked.github.io/content/docs/design/fea-beam-simulation/_index.md

 ### 3.1.
 Modeling & Meshing

-In the part file, a sketch is created in the YZ plane depicting the mid-section thickness line.
+In the `part` file, a sketch is created in the YZ plane depicting the mid-section thickness line.
 An extrusion of length L is made along the X-plane from this sketch.

 ![30s](https://live.staticflickr.com/65535/53357402386_a345b61c96_b.jpg)

 In the `.fem` file, the mesh is generated using a [PSHELL-type mesh collector](https://help.autodesk.com/view/NINCAD/2024/ENU/?guid=GUID-FBD4444A-13A2-4363-9B51-9D02C962C502).
-Within the properties of the [PSHELL](https://help.autodesk.com/view/NINCAD/2024/ENU/?guid=GUID-FBD4444A-13A2-4363-9B51-9D02C962C502), the material properties (desired Young's modulus, yield stress, and Poisson's coefficient) are defined, and the section thickness (t=2.25mm) is inserted.
+Within the properties of the [PSHELL](https://help.autodesk.com/view/NINCAD/2024/ENU/?guid=GUID-FBD4444A-13A2-4363-9B51-9D02C962C502), the material properties (desired Young's modulus, yield stress, and Poisson's coefficient) are defined, and the section thickness (t = 2.25mm) is inserted.
 The 2D mesh elements are defined as [CQUAD4](https://help.autodesk.com/view/NINCAD/2024/ENU/?guid=GUID-B4DD4476-B5DF-48FA-9876-6784C14EF736) (quadrilateral elements).

 After obtaining the mesh, rigid elements need to be introduced at the ends.
 To do this, two nodes are created, one at each end of the beam, with Y and Z coordinates corresponding to the centroid of the section.
 Using the 1D connection command, a rigid element is created at each end, connecting the nodes present at each end.